mysecus/HaveIBeenPwned-ADCheck/README.md

 ![alt text](https://github.com/mysecus/HaveIBeenPwned/blob/master/pics/NTDS.png "Create copy of AD Forest and Registry")

-## Extract the user hash from NTDS.dit and export it to a txt file
+## Extract the user hash from ntds.dit and export it to a txt file

 ### ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) **Security Notice:**